QROPS Pensions | Qualifying Recognised Overseas Pension Scheme

 Are you TOO YOUNG to be considering a this?

 New UK rules mean that no-one has to purchase an annuity anymore.
 In fact, anyone up to the age of 75 can take however much of their pension as they wish, and leave a lump sum on death to their beneficiaries tax free.
 In fact, at any age they can also access as much of the fund as they want, with 25% of that tax free, a tax free personal allowance available in each tax year, and then pay marginal income tax on amounts drawn over their allowances.

 The UK has Double tax Treaties with countries all over the world to ensure that in most cases expatriates will have no further tax to pay, or indeed they can transfer their tax to their country of residence and pay any due there.
 All in all, a UK pension held in the UK often as a SIPP is very attractive!

-Further, QROPS are very costly compared with a UK pension and it is therefore worthwhile finding out if the advantages that a QROPS has over the age of 75, or for people with substantial funds, is actually worthwhile considering.
+Further, they are very costly compared with a UK pension and it is therefore worthwhile finding out if the advantages that a they have over the age of 75, or for people with substantial funds, is actually worthwhile considering.

-QROPS territories have their own Double Tax Treaties with various countries that are not always as flexible as UK pensions meaning that you could end up paying an income tax charge where you are resident, or on death, your beneficiaries may pay an income tax charge in the country they live in.
+Overseas pension territories have their own Double Tax Treaties with various countries that are not always as flexible as UK pensions meaning that you could end up paying an income tax charge where you are resident, or on death, your beneficiaries may pay an income tax charge in the country they live in.
 This may actually be at a disadvantage over a UK pension and so should be compared before transferring.
-The balance has to be between additional costs of a QROPS and any tax differential between a UK pension and the QROPS.
+The balance has to be between additional costs and any tax differential between a UK pension and an overseas pension.
 Contact us for analysis on your situation.

-What other considerations should there be for specific QROPS or indeed a SIPP?
+What other considerations should there be for specific overseas pension or indeed a SIPP?

 |Double Tax Treaty (DTT) with the country you are planning on retiring, and;|